Linear Regression in Python using Statsmodels

 • Interpretation of the regression results

-Under Simple Linear Regression, only one independent/input variable is used to predict the dependent variable.
+Under a Simple Linear Regression, only one independent/input variable is used to predict the dependent variable.
 It has the following structure:

 Y = C + M*X